Skip to Main Content

 Planning Your Stay

 The Richardson Hotel is located at 444 Forest Avenue, Buffalo, NY 14213, in the Elmwood Village.
-The hotel's website and direct booking contact are not listed in current public records; reservations should be confirmed through the property directly or via third-party booking platforms where the property is listed.
-Given the hotel's architectural profile and the relatively limited inventory of comparable properties in Buffalo, advance booking is advisable for summer and early fall visits, when the city's event calendar, including the National Buffalo Wing Festival and broader summer programming, compresses availability across the market.
+Reservations are recommended.
+Advance booking is advisable, especially for summer and early fall visits.
 Guests arriving by air will route through Buffalo Niagara International Airport, approximately eight miles east of the Forest Avenue address.

 For travellers building a broader itinerary around heritage properties, the range runs from the intimate and residential, as at InnBuffalo off Elmwood or The Mansion on Delaware Avenue, to the more formally scaled, as at Hotel at the Lafayette.
 The Richardson occupies its own position in that set, defined primarily by the building's documented architectural identity rather than by amenity stack or brand affiliation.